dbaruchel/ACMSampler/README.md

 # Features
 __All the easy to modify code for customisation is at the beginning of ACMSampler.js__

 __Use inline style or .css to modify ACMSampler.html Beware of breaking functionalities if you start removing template helpers or changing html blocks !
-Always verify__
+Always verify things still work (sound in particular) if you start messing with the HTML directly ;P__

 * Nombreux passages Au Coeur du Marais: You can have as many directions as you want.
 Just change the Directions Array line 8.
 For example you could have `['est', 'sud-est', 'sud', 'ouest', 'nord-ouest', 'nord']` instead, if you were 6 players.
 * Tant de caches pour ne pas dire de fous: You can have as many sounds as you want.
 Just try to make them in .m4a, and add them to /public (where are the previous ones), and add a corresponding line to the Sons Array at the beginning of ACMSampler.js.